bluz71/nvim-linefly/README.md

 Displaying a window bar is recommended when the global statusline is enabled via `set laststatus=3`; the `winbar` will then display the file name at the top of each window to disambiguate splits.
-Also, if there only one window in the current tab then a `winbar` will not be displayed (it won't be needed).
+Also, if there is only one window in the current tab then a `winbar` will not be displayed (it won't be needed).

 To enable the `winbar` feature please add the following to your initialization